HardCoreCodin/SlimApp/README.md

 # SlimApp

-A minimalist platform-agnostic app layer for desktop apps written in plain C.<br>
+A minimalist platform-agnostic app layer for writing graphical applications.<br>
 A bare-bone application executable on Windows measures at around 13 KB(!)<br>
 Can be complied in either C or C++ (only uses the subset of C that C++ also supports).<br>
 Available as either a single header file, or a directory of headers (a "unity build" setup).